 Recorded Webcast: Judicial Webcast on Benefits of Utilizing Technology in Child Welfare Cases.
 Please note that MCLE is not offered for this webinar.

-The next Child Protection Court Convening will be held in the summer of 2023.
+The next Child Protection Court Convening will be held on July 27-28, 2023.